Aarchana/riyamalushte.github.io/_posts/2018-02-01-LehLadhak.md

 5. Pangong Tso is the most visited “high grassland lake”

-6. An important astronomy center
+6. It's an important astronomy center

 7. It is the highest plateau in Kashmir state

-8. The land of great monasteries
+8. It's land of great monasteries

-9. The Kung-Fu Nuns of Ladakh
+9. Kung-Fu Nuns of Ladakh are famous

 10. Ladakh is the highest settlement in India